trenskow/app/README.md

 ##### `get`, `post`, `put`, `delete`, etc..

-This method takes care of handing the specified HTTP method.
+This method takes care of handing a specified HTTP method.

 > No more routes will be processed, when one of these handlers return.
 The returned value is send to the [renderer](#renderer).